 \section{Introduction}

 The investigation of free-falling objects in gravitational fields links geometry and gravity through the general theory of relativity, where the curvature of spacetime plays the principal role.
 This fundamental understanding gained popularity early once it was recognized that planets and light follow geodesics.
-Outstanding discoveries, right after the proposition of the Schwarzschild solution \cite{1916SPAW189S}, was the verification of light deflection during the 1919 solar eclipse expedition \cite{1920RSPTA.220..291D}.
+The outstanding discovery, right after the Schwarzschild solution proposition \cite{1916SPAW189S}, was the verification of light deflection during the 1919 solar eclipse expedition \cite{1920RSPTA.220..291D}.
 The precise evaluation of the anomalous precession in the perihelion of Mercury \cite{RevModPhys.19.361}, which constitute the primary standard tests of general relativity.
 However, the complex nature of the partial differential equations governing particle dynamics in curved spacetimes necessitates simplified or numerical solutions to compare theoretical results with observational tests.